haystack-demo-user/haystack-aidev25/README.md

 ## Installation

-The simplest way to get Haystack is via pip:
+The simplest way to install Haystack is via pip:

 ```sh
 pip install haystack-ai